Arkensor/DayZ-CommunityFramework/docs/TypeConverters/index.md

 ## Using Type Converters

-This example shows how the type converter is used to represent an integer value as a string for internal storage
+The following example shows how the type converter can be used to represent an integer value as a string for internal storage.

 ```csharp
 class SomeClass